mgp123/mgp123.github.io/_posts/2022-04-17-variational-autoencoders.md

   </figcaption>
 </figure>

+With our final distribution being a gaussian with fixed variance.
 Does batch normalization help at all?
 Is a latent representation of 1024  unnecesarly big?
 I don't have any answers for these questions but this architecture seems to work so if it ain't broke...

 We trained our network on the 128x128 version of the [FFHQ dataset](https://github.com/NVlabs/ffhq-dataset).
 The hardest part is finding a good balance between the mean square error and the KL-penalty.
 We ended up with a $$10^{-4}$$ fraction of the loss coming from the KL-penalty and the rest from the square error.
 The samples look like this: